IAKOBVS/jstring/README.md

 ```
 #define JSTR_DEBUG 1
 ```
-before including "jstr.h".
+before including any jstr-\* header.
 This will make them print the filename, line number, and function in which the error occured.

 ## Function affixes: